 Below are some highlights from my CV, to give you an idea who’s writing this.
 If you want to get in touch with me, you can find me on Twitter (@archivesnext) or send an email to info @ archivesnext.com

 - Since March 2007, I’ve written on this blog about the issues facing archives, including technology, evolving business models, professional identity, professional organizations, and news and issues from other related professions.
-Through this blog from 2008-2010 I sponsored “Best Archives on the Web” and “Movers and Shakers in Archives” awards and the Spontaneous Scholarship program for the 2011 & 2012 SAA annual meetings.
+Through this blog from 2008-2010 I sponsored the “Best Archives on the Web” and “Movers and Shakers in Archives” awards.
+I’ve also used the blog to publicize my Spontaneous Scholarship program for the 2011-2014 SAA annual meetings.

-- Since January 2012 I’ve been teaching on online class for the Centre for Archive and Information Studies, University of Dundee, Scotland on impact of Web 2.0 and social media on the archives and records profession.
+- From January 2012 to June 2014 I taught an online class for the Centre for Archive and Information Studies, University of Dundee, Scotland on impact of Web 2.0 and social media on the archives and records profession.

 - From October 2000 – September 2006 I worked at the National Archives and Records Administration in the policy division.
 There’s a very long paragraph on my real CV describing what I did there, but the parts that will probably interest you are that I worked on a business process re-engineering and spent a lot of time working with the early stages of the Electronic Records Archives.